-The social worker and Secure Placement should ensure that his or her Report is circulated to the secure unit and to the Panel Chairperson and other Panel Members at least one week before the Review date.
+The social worker and Secure Placement should ensure that their Report is circulated to the secure unit and to the Panel Chairperson and other Panel Members at least 1 week before the Review date.

 7. Conducting the Secure Accommodation Review